-- what percentage of minimally qualified candidates would be expected to answer the question correctly. - 7.
-Based on the results of the Angoff scoring modifications to the Examination Key may be made, and controversial questions may be removed at that time. - 8.
+- 7. Based on the results of the Angoff scoring modifications to the Examination Key may be made, and controversial questions may be removed at that time. - 8.
 After the Examination has been taken statistical analysis will demonstrate performance of the different questions.
 Questions that performed poorly may at that time be re-reviewed by the members of the Examination Committee and possibly removed in the process.